A Gentleman's Guide to Love and Murder: Act II

 Convinced of Monty's innocence, Phoebe visits him in jail.
 They conclude that an unseen providence is watching over him, but Phoebe has one important question to ask him: is Sibella in love with him?
 She takes his silence as an answer, and departs.
 Monty concludes his memoir, saying that the outcome will be revealed in the morning with the jury's verdict.

 Sibella arrives at the jail with a letter, purportedly from Phoebe and addressed to Monty, confessing to poisoning the earl so that Monty could take his rightful place.
 Phoebe returns to the jail with another letter, this one apparently from Sibella and also addressed to Monty, confessing the same thing.
 Both women plead for the other to be arrested and Monty set free.
-The authorities decided that both women appear equally culpable, and they can't convict one woman if they believe the other one guilty.
+The authorities decide that both women appear equally culpable, and they can't convict one woman if they believe the other one guilty.
 Phoebe and Sibella have also provided reasonable doubt as to Monty's guilt.
 It becomes apparent to the audience that the two women have thus conspired to prevent Monty's conviction and execution ("That Horrible Woman").

 Monty is awakened and, to his great surprise, set free.
 Cheering crowds greet him outside.
 Phoebe and Sibella are there, evidently content to share him between them.
-Monty suddenly realizes that he's left his memoirs, which contain a full confession, in his cell.
+Monty suddenly panics realizing that he's left his memoirs, which contain a full confession, in his cell.
 However, a guard hands Monty the journal, saying he found it and thought Monty might need it.
 Reeling from this one last stroke of luck, Monty wonders who poisoned the earl, if he didn't.
 Miss Shingle appears, and confesses to the audience that it was she who slipped prussic acid into the earl's port.
 In the final moments of the show, the company sing "this is not the end", and Chauncey appears, holding a small bottle of poison, singing "Poison in My Pocket," implying that he will use it on Monty ("Finale").

 After the curtain call, Monty hands Chauncey a poisonous belladonna flower.
 Chauncey eats it, grimaces, and exits the stage.